glukicov/glukicov/README.md

 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](https://glukicov.github.io) [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://glukicov.github.io)

 #### I am Gleb Lukicov, a PhD candidate in Particle Physics at UCL.
 Visit my homepage [https://glukicov.github.io](https://glukicov.github.io) to read about my PhD research and public outreach interests, as well as my ML projects and workflow tips.
+When I am not de-bugging my code, I enjoy doing <a href=https://glukicov.github.io/#interests>Muay Thai</a>, <a href=https://glukicov.github.io/#interests>observational astronomy</a> and <a href=https://glukicov.github.io/#outreach>public outreach</a> You can <a href=mailto:g.lukicov@ucl.ac.uk>contact me</a> with any questions and collaborations ideas, or <a href=https://glukicov.github.io/files/CV_Gleb_Lukicov.pdf>view my CV here</a>.

 #### The pinned repositories below are:
 #### 1. [`EDMTracking`](https://github.com/glukicov/EDMTracking) contains some of the analysis code used in my PhD thesis.